ordinarythinker/writer-me/README.md

     - links
     - tasks
 - Changes history support: number of changes stored for each type of block can be set or adjusted in Settings.
-- Bookmarks Manager: allows to store and manage bookmarks and organize them into separate folders
+- Bookmarks Manager: allows to store and manage bookmarks and organize them into separate folders.

-Here is how the app looks like:
+Some screenshots of the app interface:

 ![Note editing screen](./screenshots/node_editing_screen.jpg)